 Exploring African Culture, Design, and UX Writing with Abayomi Ahmed Tosin, a UX Writer in Nigeria

-Designwhine Interviews Abayomi Ahmed Tosin
+DesignWhine Interviews Abayomi Ahmed Tosin

 A UX Writer at Sterling Bank Plc in Nigeria, Abayomi Ahmed Tosin is renowned in the African design community and frequently shares his ideas on the importance of UX design, UX writing and how design could change the landscape of the second largest continent of the world for good.
 DesignWhine got a chance to converse with him candidly to catch his ideas on a lot of things.